-The U.S. Army Corps of Engineers (ACOE), San Francisco District has prepared a permit evaluation and decision document that constitutes an Environmental Assessment (EA), Statement of Findings, and review and compliance determination for the proposed action, which analyzed the project's purpose and need, alternatives, affected environment, and environmental effects for the proposed action.
-NMFS has reviewed the ACOE EA for consistency with the regulations published by the Council of Environmental Quality (CEQ) and NOAA Administrative Order 216-6, Environmental Review Procedures for Implementing the National Environmental Policy Act, and will conduct a separate NEPA analysis to evaluate the effects of authorizing the proposed take of marine mammals prior to making a final determination on the issuance of the IHA.
-A copy of the ACOE EA is available upon request (see ADDRESSES).
-This notice, and referenced documents, including the BA, ACOE EA, and IHA application provide the environmental issues and information relevant to the construction activities as well as those specific to NMFS's issuance of the IHA.
-NMFS will review that information and any public comment provided in response to this notice when conducting its environmental review under NEPA and determining whether or not to issue a FONSI.
+The ACOE, San Francisco District, has prepared a permit evaluation and decision document that constitutes an Environmental Assessment (EA), Statement of Findings, and review and compliance determination for the proposed action, which analyzed the project's purpose and need, alternatives, affected environment, and environmental effects for the action.
+NMFS has reviewed the ACOE EA for consistency with the regulations published by the Council of Environmental Quality (CEQ) and NOAA Administrative Order 216-6, Environmental Review Procedures for Implementing the National Environmental Policy Act, and conducted a separate NEPA analysis and prepared an "Environmental Assessment for Issuance of an Incidental Harassment Authorization for Cher-Ae Heights Indian Community of the Trinidad Rancheria's Trinidad Pier Reconstruction Project in Trinidad, California," which analyzes the project's purpose and need, alternatives, affected environment, and environmental effects for the action prior to making a determination on the issuance of the IHA.
+Based on the analysis in the EA and the underlying information in the record, including the application, proposed IHA, public comments and informal ESA section 7 consultation, NMFS has prepared and issued a Finding of No Significant Impact determining that preparation of an Environmental Impact Statement is not required.